This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 Woman wearing mustard sleeveless duster crochet vest.

-Child Crochet Cardigan Pattern – Baby Size
+Child Crochet Cardigan Pattern – Baby to Age 10 Sizes

 To unlock Exclusive Content on the HanJan Crochet Blog, all you need to do is click the box below and the Grow.me app will pop up, allowing you to enter your email and create a password.